 Content navigation

-The original word for stitched crystal, "Faden quartz", comes from German, where "Faden" (pronounced "fah-den") means "line", referring to the white line that runs through the crystal.
-In the Chinese-speaking world, it is mostly translated as "stitched crystal", but some people think that the meaning of stitching is not accurate enough and think it should be translated as "stitched crystal".
+The original term “Faden Quartz” comes from German, in which “Faden” (pronounced fah-den) means “thread,” referring to the white line running through the crystal.
+In the Chinese-speaking world, it is most commonly translated as “縫合水晶” (sewn crystal), though some believe that “sewn” does not fully convey the meaning, and suggest translating it as “縫線水晶” (threaded crystal) instead.

 But according to Mindat and the Faden quartz-related papers I have read, it is mentioned that this kind of crystal will constantly break and heal during its formation process.
 Taking this artistic conception, it is also reasonable to translate it as stitched crystal.
 For the convenience of universal communication, I still use "stitched crystal" as the main name.

-Stitch crystals form in slowly but steadily expanding cracks in the matrix rock.
-When the crack opens, a quartz crystal in the matrix breaks.
-In a silica-rich solution, this break quickly heals, forming a crystal that attaches to the opposite side of the rock and spans the new crack.
-As the crack continues to expand steadily, the crystals continue to break and heal.
+Faden quartz forms within fractures in the host rock that expand slowly and steadily.
+When the fracture opens, quartz crystals in the host rock break apart.
+In a silica-rich solution, these breaks heal rapidly, forming crystals that attach to the opposite rock wall and span the new fracture.
+As the fracture continues to widen steadily, the crystals repeatedly break and heal.

-This line is clearest in crystals that grew parallel to the rock wall, because the growth rate of quartz crystals along the c-axis (from one end to the other) is usually faster, and these suture crystals usually appear flaky; those that grew perpendicular to the rock wall with their tips pointing toward the rock wall do not appear flaky.
-Suture lines are usually straight, but they may also be curved, jagged, or interrupted depending on the movement of the opposite rock wall.
+This line is most distinct in crystals that grow parallel to the rock wall, as quartz crystals generally grow faster along the c-axis (from one end to the other).
+Such Faden quartz typically appears in tabular form.
+In contrast, Faden quartz that grows perpendicular to the rock wall, with its termination pointing toward the wall, does not exhibit a tabular form.
+The Faden line is usually straight, but it can also be curved, jagged, or interrupted depending on the movement of the opposite rock wall.

-Despite the above possibilities, the formation of suture crystals remains controversial.
+Despite the above hypotheses, the formation of Faden quartz remains a subject of debate.

-According to records, high-quality stitched crystals are produced in large quantities in the Kuar Valley of Afghanistan, the Dera-Is-Merhan region of South Waziristan in Pakistan, and in the Alps, Himalayas, Ural Mountains, and Arkansas around the world.
+According to records, large quantities of high-quality Faden quartz are produced in the Kuar Valley of Afghanistan, the Dera Ismail Khan area of South Waziristan in Pakistan, as well as in the Alps, Himalayas, Ural Mountains, and Arkansas in the United States.

-Suture crystals are commonly found in partially filled fractures and pores that were formed during orogeny, known as Alpine-type fractures (Mullis, 1975), in low-temperature metamorphic rocks.
+Faden quartz is usually found in partially filled fractures and cavities formed during orogenic processes, known as Alpine-type fissures (Mullis, 1975), which occur in low-temperature metamorphic rocks.

-Based on what has been said above, in general, the growth of sutured crystals may be related to the size of the cracks in the parent rock in which they are located, the direction of the crystal's c-axis, etc., so many growth patterns are also extended.
+Based on the discussion above, in summary, the appearance of Faden quartz may be related to factors such as the size of the host rock fracture in which it forms and the orientation of the crystal’s c-axis, which in turn gives rise to many different growth habits.

-If you want to know more details about crystal morphology, you can refer to the following information, most of which are excerpted from foreign papers and related materials, and you can skip reading them.
+For those who wish to learn more details related to crystal morphology, you can refer to the following materials, most of which are excerpts from foreign papers and related sources.
+You may also skip them if you prefer not to read further.

-Many stitched crystals are "flat" or tabular, with all the crystals growing in the same plane.
-These crystals may consist of one or more crystals with the same c-axis orientation, with a central stitch running through the approximate center of the crystal or crystal group.
-Some multi-planar crystals are made up of c-axes in different orientations, with the stitch line even appearing curved, but the appearance is still mainly flat stitched crystals.
+Many Faden quartz specimens are “flat” or tabular, with all crystals growing in the same plane.
+These crystals may consist of one or multiple crystals with the same c-axis orientation, and a Faden line runs through approximately the center of the crystal or crystal group.
+In some cases, multiple flat crystals have different c-axis orientations, and the Faden line may even appear curved, yet the overall appearance is still that of a flat-type Faden quartz.

 Slim stitched crystal